 A piebald is an animal, usually a mammal such as a white-tailed deer or horse, that has a spotting pattern of large white and black patches.
-The colour of the horse’s skin underneath its coat may vary between black (under the black patches of hair) and pink (under the white patches).
-The colouring is generally asymmetrical, resulting in deer with abnormally wild brown and white coloration.
+The color of a piebald’s skin underneath its coat may vary between black (under the black patches of hair) and pink (under the white patches).
+The coloring is generally asymmetrical, resulting in deer with abnormally wild brown and white coloration.
 Many piebald-colored animals also exhibit coloration of the irises of the eye that match the surrounding skin.
 This condition also occurs in white-tailed deer, and makes for a very unusual animal.

 Read article: Residents Fawning Over Rare Deer